dhatwake2019/day4/ProjectPlanTemplate.md

 Where is the data?

--Do I have access to it?
+-Do I have access to it?<br>
--Do I have to purchase it?
+-Do I have to purchase it?<br>
--Do I have to travel somewhere to get it?
+-Do I have to travel somewhere to get it?<br>
--Do I have permission for it?
+-Do I have permission for it?<br>

 What needs to be done to the data?